Steve & Barry's: History

 Founded by Steven Shore and Barry Prevor at the University of Pennsylvania in 1985 while Prevor was an undergraduate student, Steve & Barry's became a local popular destination due to its low prices compared to other university bookstores and gift stores.
 The success of the original store led to the opening of locations on university campuses, including Michigan State University, the University of Michigan, the University of Illinois, the University of Wisconsin–Madison, Indiana University, Rutgers University, the University of Colorado at Boulder, and Purdue University.

 In 1998, Steve & Barry's opened its first large mall-based store at Great Lakes Crossing in Auburn Hills, Michigan.
-The new line of products included denim, business casual, active wear, outerwear, footwear and T-shirts.
+The new line of products included business casual, denim, active wear, outerwear, footwear and T-shirts.
 In addition, the company began marketing "All-American" brands such as Hershey's, Marvel Comics, Ford, WWE, My Little Pony, Monopoly, and General Mills cereals, amongst others.

 The continuing product line expansion and store growth allowed the company to achieve a 50% annual growth rate over more than two decades.
 The International Council of Shopping Centers named Steve & Barry’s as the “Hot Retailer of the Year” in 2005, along with Apple Computer and Williams-Sonoma, for generating the most mall traffic and cachet.
 Brandweek named Steve & Barry’s 2007 Marketer of the Year.
 The Company’s in-house video productions won a 2007 Silver Telly Award for distinction in creative work.
 By 2007, Steve & Barry’s was ranked in the 400 largest private companies in America by Forbes Magazine.
 Founders Steve Shore and Barry Prevor were awarded the Ernst & Young Entrepreneur of the Year Award for 2006 in a metropolitan New York Area 20th anniversary event with more than 500 people in attendance.

 For several years, the company was the fastest growing specialty retailer in the United States, adding 3200000 sqft of new retail space in 2005, 6000000 sqft of new retail space in 2006, and 5250000 sqft of new retail space in 2007; more than the combined total of specialty clothing competitors Gap (Gap, Banana Republic, Old Navy), Abercrombie & Fitch, American Eagle Outfitters, and Pacific Sunwear.
 Steve & Barry's was among the top 10 builders of new square footage among all retailers in the United States when including big-box chains like Wal-Mart, Target, Home Depot, Walgreens, Costco, etc.